SRIDHAR3131/YouTube-Data-Harvesting/README.md

-# YouTube Data Harvesting and Warhousing Project
+# YouTube Data Harvesting and Warhousing
 This project aims to harvest data from YouTube using Python scripting and store it in a NoSQL (MongoDB) database as a data lake.
 The harvested data can then be fetched from the NoSQL database and migrated to a SQL (MySQL) database for further analysis.
 Additionally, SQL queries can be executed on the MySQL database to answer specific questions related to the uploaded channel information.

 Prerequisites